Today I pay tribute to the mighty United States of America and in passing to the incredible social media community of whisky aficionados.

 My other favourite story was when the English Football Association invited an online poll to name the access road(or was it the footbridge) to the new Wembley stadium.
 It took no time for the Tartan Army to rustle up sufficient support to make the ‘Jim Baxter’ Way the winner.
 JimBaxter was the Scottish footballer who famously played ‘keepie upie’ in the dying moments of Scotland’s 3-2 win over the recently crowned 1966 World Champion English side.
-The English FA who had wanted it named the Bobby Moore way needless to say quickly ignored the result and I believe it was named the Wembley Way and subsequently the Olympic Way, the Bobby Moore way being off the North Circular.
+The English FA who had wanted it named the Bobby Moore way needless to say quickly ignored the result and I believe it was named the Wembley Way and subsequently the Olympic Way, the Bobby Moore way being off the North Circular now.

 Now I love America and Americans and have had the privilege of working there extensively from Houston in the South to the Ica Roads of Alaska as an oilman not a trucker, from Washington State to New York and New Jersey with several points in between.
-Indeed my great grandfather died and is busied in Denver.
+Indeed my great grandfather died and is buried in Denver.
 I think he was working his trade as a tailor rather than prospecting for Gold but who knows.
 Well I have struck Gold with todays review Wild Turkey 101.
-101 refers to the proof which is about 50.5% ABV.
+101 refers to the proof which is 50.5% ABV.

 The Nose is fabulous sweet spicy and smoky from the #4 char on the barrels.